CameronCarlyon/AirbusHydraulicSystem/README.md

 The component uses conditional rendering to display different SVG elements based on the channel name (BLUE vs. others) and the current status of various components.

 **Performance Considerations:**
 The use of SVG for graphics allows for smooth scaling and efficient rendering.
-The component also uses inline styles for dynamic color changes, which can be more performant than class-based styling for frequently changing values.
+The component also uses inline styles for dynamic colour changes, which can be more performant than class-based styling for frequently changing values.

 # Styling
 The application uses a custom CSS file (ecam.css) to style the components, ensuring a realistic representation of the ECAM display.